Katsumi-Yoshikawa/MacroPad-simple-mouse-macro-mpp-on-MacOS/README.md

 ## Requirements

-- macOS 12 Monterey or later
+- macOS 12 Monterey or later (not tested on Apple silicon yet)
 - Xcode Command Line Tools with Swift 5.7 or later (https://developer.apple.com/support/xcode)

 MacroPad has no third-party package dependencies.